What is a Common Law Marriage?

 Here is the situation in Arizona regarding Common Law Marriage:

 Arizona does not recognize common-law marriages created within the state.
 A.R.S. § 25-111.
-However, Arizona does recognize common-law marriages that are validly contracted in other jurisdictions.
+However, Arizona does not exactly recognize common-law marriages that are validly contracted in other jurisdictions.
 A.R.S. § 25-112.
 Validity may depend on compliance with the requirements of the place where the relationship was established.
 Further, while Arizona does not recognize common-law marriage, parties who have resided together may have remedies in contract law to receive reimbursement for property purchased together and similar claims.
 Confused?
 We don’t blame you, contact an experienced Avondale Family Law Attorney with additional questions regarding common law marriages in Arizona.

 Each state does have specific “guidelines” and conditions as to the relationships that constitute common law marriage.
 If a couple meets the criteria according to the law, and lives in a state that recognizes common law marriage, that couple is legally married in every way.
 Here’s what makes common law marriage interesting: a couple is legally married under this law, even if they do not hold a marriage license.
 A couple can use the same last name, call each other Mr. and Mrs. / husband and wife, and file joint tax returns.
 Couples “married” by common law basically live by the same “rules” as a couple married in the traditional manner; therefore, even though there was never a wedding ceremony or marriage license, a couple bound by common law marriage that wants to split must get a divorce.